sauce-consultants/elixir-interview-task/README.md

-# SauceTest
+# Phoenix JSON-API

+This Phoenix project is a simple JSON-API back end application that handles a list of Companies and their employees.

-Install Elixir / Phoenix
+## Install Elixir / Phoenix

 - Follow guide here - [`https://elixir-lang.org/install.html`](https://elixir-lang.org/install.html)